-Through participating in many cognitive activities, I believe that it has tremendous effect in maintaining my neuroplasticity.
-To bridge my love of the digital arts and my passion in biomedicine, I founded an instagram page dedicated to explaining the actuality in medicine related scenes in common media.
-I am also a proud member of the Prefectorial Board of my school and was the Vice-Head Prefect in my last year of duty, which allowed me to develop my leadership, communication and teamwork skills, all of which are important to becoming a future leader in the biomedical community.
+Participating in many of these cognitive activities, I believe, have had tremendous effect in maintaining my neuroplasticity.
+As means of bridging my love for digital arts and my passion in biomedicine, I curated an Instagram page dedicated to explaining the actuality in medicine related scenes found on common media.
+I am also a proud member of the Prefectorial Board of my school and was the Vice-Head Prefect in my last year of duty, all of which has allowed me to develop my leadership, communication and teamwork skills crucial to becoming a future leader in the biomedical community.

-With passion and curiosity in the medical field, supported by my ability to adapt, diverse skills and knowledge, through studying in the best universities in the UK, I aim to be involved in future advancements in the study of neurology and hopefully become a professor where I can share my learnings to the generations to come.
+Zooming out of the nth magnification, I hope to be part of breakthroughs in the study of neurology through professorship.

+Hi Valencia,

+Solid essay overall!
+Just added some finishing touches and reordered some parts to smoothen the chronology.
+You clearly are the expert when it comes to the notion of neurology/neuroscience but as a reader, I think the way you use the medical field in general/biomedicine with neuroscience interchangeably may be a bit confusing.
+That’s why I omitted a couple of those terms where I find them to be unnecessary contextually.

+But all in all, kudos to your work and I wish you the best of luck in your application submission!

+- Matthew